JasperFx/marten/documentation/documentation/events/projections/index.md

 <[sample:using_live_transformed_events]>

-## Aggregated Views Across a Single Stream
+## Aggregates

+Aggregates condense data described by a single stream.
 As of v1.0, Marten only supports aggregation via .Net classes.
+Aggregates are calculated upon every request by running the event stream through them, as compared to inline projections, which are computed at event commit time and stored as documents.

-The out of the box convention is to expose `public Apply([Event Type])` methods on your aggregate class to do all incremental updates to an aggregate object.
+The out-of-the box convention is to expose `public Apply([Event Type])` methods on your aggregate class to do all incremental updates to an aggregate object.
 This can be customised using [AggregatorLookup](#aggregator-lookup).

 Sticking with the fantasy theme, the `QuestParty` class shown below could be used to aggregate streams of quest data: